-If action code is set to 1, the event is first processed by APL (and Windows) in the normal way, then $\square DQ$ terminates, returning an event message as its result.
+If Action is set to 1, the event is first processed by APL (and Windows) in the normal way, then DQ terminates, returning an event message as its result.
 The format of the event message is given under the description of each event type.